MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityAlertV2.md

   - `[DetectorId <String>]`: The ID of the detector that triggered the alert.
   - `[Determination <String>]`: alertDetermination
   - `[Evidence <IMicrosoftGraphSecurityAlertEvidence[]>]`: Collection of evidence related to the alert.
-    - `[CreatedDateTime <DateTime?>]`: The time the evidence was created and added to the alert.
+    - `[CreatedDateTime <DateTime?>]`: The date and time when the evidence was created and added to the alert.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+    - `[DetailedRoles <String[]>]`:
     - `[RemediationStatus <String>]`: evidenceRemediationStatus
     - `[RemediationStatusDetails <String>]`: Details about the remediation status.
-    - `[Roles <String[]>]`: The role/s that an evidence entity represents in an alert, e.g., an IP address that is associated with an attacker will have the evidence role 'Attacker'.
+    - `[Roles <String[]>]`: One or more roles that an evidence entity represents in an alert.
+For example, an IP address that is associated with an attacker has the evidence role Attacker.
-    - `[Tags <String[]>]`: Array of custom tags associated with an evidence instance, for example to denote a group of devices, high value assets, etc.
+    - `[Tags <String[]>]`: Array of custom tags associated with an evidence instance.
+For example, to denote a group of devices or high value assets.
     - `[Verdict <String>]`: evidenceVerdict
   - `[FirstActivityDateTime <DateTime?>]`: The earliest activity associated with the alert.
   - `[IncidentId <String>]`: Unique identifier to represent the incident this alert resource is associated with.